 The ABET-ETAC program educational objectives and student outcomes are listed on the Curriculum page.

 In addition to all of the Program Educational Objectives included in the associate program, the educational objectives for graduates of the Bachelor of Science in Computer Engineering Technology program include:

 - Demonstrating knowledgeable in both theory and application and analyze, design, and implement electrical and computer systems and products

 - Applying project management techniques to electrical/computer systems and qualify for positions of responsibility

 - Demonstrating creativity in the design of systems, components, or processes by researching and developing multiple solutions to problems and using a variety of tools and techniques in their work

-A student with a Bachelor of Science in Computer Engineering Technology will be able to:
+The Student Outcomes are for a graduate with a Bachelor of Science in Computer Engineering Technology to be able to:

 - Select and apply the knowledge, techniques, skills, and modern tools of computer engineering technology to broadly defined engineering technology activities

 - Select and apply a knowledge of mathematics, science, engineering, and technology to computer engineering technology problems that require the application of principles and applied procedures or methodologies